The

 church at Ray sits on an ancient religious site.
 The area was for

 centuries occupied by monks.
-The present church on the site is a later
+The present church on the site is a

-not known, but it was in use in the sixteenth and early seventeenth
+is not known, but it was in use in the sixteenth and early seventeenth

 centuries.
-The church at Ray was forced from the local people in the
+The church at Ray was forced from the local people in

 ’the ruins of the church (at Ray) are late sixteenth or early